AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### DNS exclusions

 All DNS requests to domains listed here will be redirected to the system default DNS server instead of the DNS server specified in the app’s settings.
 Also, DNS blocking rules will not be applied to such requests.

-### Block ECH

-If enabled, AdGuard strips Encrypted Client Hello parameters from responses.

-### Enable filtering of secure DNS requests

-When enabled, AdGuard redirects secure DNS requests to the local DNS proxy, in addition to plain DNS requests.

 ### Exclude specified Wi-Fi networks names (SSIDs) from the DNS filtering